varoonsahgal/tf-inter/Hands-On Labs/Section 02 - Understand IAC Concepts/02 - Benefits_of_Infrastructure_as_Code.md

 ### **Step 7.1**

-On your workstation, navigate to the `/workstation/terraform` directory.
-This is where we'll do all of our work for this training.
-Create a new file called `main.tf` and `variables.tf`.
+On your workstation, just create a new directory `mkdir lab1`.
+This is where we'll do all of our work for this lab - when we do new labs, just create a new directory to make it easier to manage everything.

+Go ahead and create a new file called `main.tf` and `variables.tf`.

 In the `variables.tf`, copy the following variable definitions and save the file.
 Don't worry about understanding everything just yet, we'll learn all about variables in Objective 3.